-One of the best parts of being a project manager – and a marketer – is that you never know what your day will look like until it starts.
-That’s also one of the best parts of getting ready for weekly content calls with clients… you get to expect the unexpected.
-Clients have lots of ideas and insight into what they need – or what they think they need – and as a Project Manager you can enhance their ideas by bringing an objective perspective to help them hone their ideas.
-Below we’re going to give you an inside look at how your Project Manager is here to get you ready to crush your content strategy.
+One of the best parts of being a project manager – and a marketer – is you never know what your day will look like until it starts.
+That’s also one of the best parts of getting ready for weekly content calls with clients.
+You get to expect the unexpected.
+Clients have lots of ideas and insight into what they need.
+Or what they think they need.
+And as a Project Manager, you can enhance their ideas by bringing an objective perspective to help them hone their ideas.
+Below we’re giving you an inside look at how your Project Manager is here to get you ready to crush your content strategy.

-Before any content call, your nDash Project Manager will send over an agenda to outline what work has been sent back to you for review and the status of projects in progress.
-Whether you’ve already joined an nDash Project Manager on one of these content calls, or you want to learn more about what’s covered and how they’re conducted, here are some insights into how these content calls support your organization’s marketing efforts.
+Before any content call, your nDash Project Manager will send over an agenda.
+It outlines what work we sent back to you for review and the status of projects in progress.
+Whether you’re already working with an nDash Project Manager on one of these content calls or you want to learn more about what’s covered and how they’re conducted, here are some insights into how these content calls support your organization’s marketing efforts.

 What Have We Sent Over for Your Review?

 At the start of every call, we want to discuss the most recent round of content that’s been sent over to ensure it meets your expectations.
 We’ll cover questions such as:

 - Are there any edits you’d like us to make?

 - Is there a way to further embody the tone or voice you want to convey?